rvl13/stm32-button-blinky-no-ram/README.md

     - **button_blinky_04**
         - Using Bit-Banding technique for IO registers access.
     - **button_blinky_05**
         - Declaring Reset Handler as naked function, and removal of initial stack pointer from vector table.
+    - **button_blinky_06**
+        - This example optimizes for speed, while keeping the size same as **button_blinky_05**.

 <br>